Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Conclusions

-\item Figures~\ref{fig:fig6}(a)--(c) show that when we introduce electron-magnon interaction of localized spins with conduction electron spins, the truncation number $N_T$ required to accurately predict nonequilibrium dynamics of localized spins is reduced due to transfer of spin angular momentum between the two subsystems, which effectively reduces the total number of interacting magnons within the localized spin subsystem.
-On the other hand, Figs.~\ref{fig:fig6}(d) and (e), show that the resummed HP transformation in Eq.~\eqref{eq:hp_resum} is numerically exact when $N_\mathrm{max} = 2S$.
-The corresponding interacting electron-magnon Hamiltonian furnished by it in Eq.~\eqref{eq:em_ham} is more elaborate than tradition low-order truncated HP transformation of localized spin operators.
+\item For quantum many-body systems composed of localized spins alone, Fig.~\ref{fig:fig4} shows that as more interacting HP bosons are introduced into the system, progressively larger number of terms $N_T$ is required in truncated HP transformation to incorporate multi-magnon interactions and accurately track the nonequilibrium dynamics of localized spins.
+Figure~\ref{fig:fig5} shows that the breakdown-time $t_\mathrm{break}$ for truncated HP transformation follows $t_\mathrm{break} \propto \exp(pN_T)$.
+Although, the exponential dependence of $t_\mathrm{break}$ on the truncation number $N_T$ is favorable, the reasonable value of $N_T = 1$--$5$ typically used in practical calculations does not allow one to track dynamics beyond $\sim 15$ fs time scale which is insufficient for ultrafast~\cite{Siegrist2019} or spin torque applications~\cite{Ralph2008,Berkov2008}.

-\item Figure~\ref{fig:fig7} shows that the truncated HP transformation with a truncation number $N_T = 6$ [Fig.~\ref{fig:fig7}(b)] produces an incorrect GS of the interacting electron-magnon system and only when $N_T = 20$ [Fig.~\ref{fig:fig7}(c)], it is able to match the correct interacting GS evaluated using localized spin operators [Fig.~\ref{fig:fig7}(a)].
-As a consequence, the interacting electronic spectral function in Figs.~\ref{fig:fig8}(b) and (c) [(e) and (f)] for spin-1 localized spins [spin-$\frac{5}{2}$ localized spins] does not match the exact one in Fig.~\ref{fig:fig8}(a) [Fig.~\ref{fig:fig8}(d)].
+\item When electrons are introduced and electron--localized-spin interaction is turned on, Fig.~\ref{fig:fig6}(a)--(c) shows that $N_T$ required to accurately track nonequilibrium dynamics of localized spins is actually reduced due to the transfer of spin angular momentum between the two subsystems, which effectively reduces the total number of interacting magnons within the localized spin subsystem.
+Furthermore, Figs.~\ref{fig:fig6}(d) and \ref{fig:fig6}(e) show that the recently introduced~\cite{Vogl2020} resummed HP transformation [Sec.~\ref{sec:hpresum}] makes it possible to {\em completely evade artifacts} of the usual truncated HP transformation.
+However, the electron-magnon Hamiltonian furnished by it in Eq.~\eqref{eq:em_ham} is much more complex for MBPT and diagrammatic Monte Carlo calculations than previously used electron-magnon Hamiltonians~\cite{Mahfouzi2014} based on low-order truncated HP transformation.

-\item In Fig.~\ref{fig:fig9}, we show that the interacting magnonic spectral function acquires substantial modification from its noninteracting counterpart in the form of additional peaks that are due to excited states $\ket{\Psi_k}$ whose structure is also shown.
+\item Figure~\ref{fig:fig7} reveals how truncated HP transformation with a small truncation number [such as $N_T = 6$ in Fig.~\ref{fig:fig7}(b)] produces an incorrect GS of the interacting electron-magnon system.
+Only when truncation number is increased [such as to $N_T = 20$ in Fig.~\ref{fig:fig7}(c)], exact diagonalization of electron-boson Hamiltonian reproduces the exact GS obtained by diagonalizing the original electron--localized-spin-operators Hamiltonian [Fig.~\ref{fig:fig7}(a)].
+However, even large truncation number [such as $N_T = 20$ in Fig.~\ref{fig:fig8}(c),(f)] does not ensure that correct electronic spectral function can be obtained from electron-boson Hamiltonian due to the fact that spectral functions depends [Eq.~\eqref{eq:ele_spec_f}] on {\em both} the GS and excited quantum many-body states.